 - (5) Mr. Matovina's ownership interest includes 18,000 shares held in a self-directed retirement plan account.
 Mr. Wingert's ownership interest includes 18,000 shares held in our 401(k) savings plan and 12,000 shares held in a self-directed retirement plan account.
 Mr. Gerlach's ownership interest includes 3,000 shares owned jointly with his spouse and 90,000 shares held in our 401(k) savings plan.
 Dr. Strickland's ownership includes 54,000 shares held by his children.
 Mr. Reimer's ownership interest includes 3,000 shares owned by his spouse and 90,000 shares held in our 401(k) savings plan.
-Ms. Richardson's ownership interest includes 14,847 shares held in our 401(k) savings plan. - (6) In addition to the shares reflected in this table, Mr. Wingert, Mr. Gerlach and Mr. Reimer each have Deferred Compensation Agreements with us pursuant to which they will receive shares of common stock on a deferred payment basis for services rendered during our initial start-up period.
+Ms. Richardson's ownership interest includes 14,847 shares held in our 401(k) savings plan. - In addition to the shares reflected in this table, Mr. Wingert, Mr. Gerlach and Mr. Reimer each have Deferred Compensation Agreements with us pursuant to which they will receive shares of common stock on a deferred payment basis for services rendered during our initial start-up period.
 Further, Mr. Mulcahy has a Deferred Compensation Agreement with us pursuant to which he will receive shares of common stock on a deferred payment basis for consulting services he provided in 1997.
 These shares will be issued only upon the occurrence of certain trigger events, including death, disability, retirement or action by the board.
 Under their respective Deferred Compensation Agreements, Mr. Wingert is entitled to receive 4,500 shares; Mr. Gerlach is entitled to receive 24,285 shares; Mr. Reimer is entitled to receive 19,845 shares; and Mr. Mulcahy is entitled to receive 28,125 shares. - (7) Under the terms of the NMO Deferred Compensation Trust, all rights associated with assets of the trust are exercised by the trustee or the person designated by the trustee, and shall in no event be exercisable by or vest with NMO Deferred Compensation Plan participants.
 However, voting rights and dividend rights with respect to trust assets (including the 1,591,083 shares of our common stock beneficially owned by the trust) will be exercised by, or vest with, American Equity Life.
-All of the officers of American Equity Life have disclaimed any beneficial ownership with respect to these shares. - (8) The percentage of shares beneficially owned after the offering does not take into account any purchases of shares (a) that directors and executive officers may make in this offering, including purchases pursuant to the reserved share program (See "Underwriting-Reserved Shares") or (b) that Farm Bureau may make pursuant to the exercise of its "right of first refusal" (See "Description of Capital Stock-Farm Bureau Right of First Refusal).
-As a result, the percentage of shares beneficially owned after the offering may not be reflective of actual percentage ownership after the offering.
-There can be no assurance that Farm Bureau will purchase any shares in this offering pursuant to the exercise of its right of first refusal.
+All of the officers of American Equity Life have disclaimed any beneficial ownership with respect to these shares.